 Successful practices to help you lower taxes in your investment portfolio

-Why investors put money in taxable accounts?
+Why investors put money into taxable accounts?
 They provide flexibility and liquidity, which are not available by other retirement accounts.
 Money is readily accessible for emergencies and unforeseen expenses.
 Many credit institutions take these accounts as a liquid asset for loan applications.

 Since investment accounts are taxable, their owners often look for ways to minimize the tax impact at the end of the year.
 Several practices can help you reduce your overall tax burden.